Hopf algebra structure of generalized quasi-symmetric functions in partially commutative variables: Hopf algebras of trees and quasi-symmetric functions

 In this context it is convenient to define the operation $B^+_i$ of planting of a tree on a new root by attaching it to the old one by additional edge coloured by $i$.
 In particular, planting allows to define the coproduct recursively starting from $\Delta(\ttree) = \ttree \otimes \ttree$, and using then the formula

 together with compatibility of the coproduct $\Delta$ with the concatenation product.
-Equation \eqref{eq:B+} has the following simple meaning: apart from the trivial subtree, all admissible subtrees of a planted tree contain the lowest (i.e. incident to the root) edge. \begin{Th}[\cite{Foissy-I}] The concatenation multiplication and pruning coproduct with the corresponding unit and counit maps equip $\Bbbk T_n$ with the structure of graded locally finite and connected bialgebra (thus Hopf algebra). \end{Th} \begin{Rem} Actually, Foissy works in an equivalent setting of rooted ordered vertex-coloured (or decorated) forests.
-Any ROC tree is uniquely mapped, by deletion of the root, to an ordered forest colouring first its vertices using colours of adjacent edges below them; see the bijection map visualized on Figure~\ref{fig:bijections}. \end{Rem}
+Equation \eqref{eq:B+} has the following simple meaning: apart from the trivial subtree, all admissible subtrees of a planted tree contain the lowest (i.e. incident to the root) edge. \begin{Prop} The concatenation multiplication and pruning coproduct with the corresponding unit and counit maps equip $\Bbbk T_A$ with the structure of graded locally finite and connected bialgebra (thus Hopf algebra). \end{Prop} \begin{Rem} The above result was given by Foissy~\cite{Foissy-I} in the equivalent setting of the rooted ordered vertex-coloured (or decorated) forests.
+Any ROC tree is uniquely mapped, by deletion of the root, to an ordered forest colouring first its vertices using colours of adjacent edges below them; see the bijection map visualized on Figure~\ref{fig:bijections}.
+This notation resulted as decorated and non-commutative version of the Connes--Kreimer Hopf algebra~\cite{Connes-Kreimer} used to explain the renormalization procedure in the quantum field theory. \end{Rem}

+\begin{Rem} In \cite{Foissy-I} one can find, among others, also the corresponding description of the antipode, which can be transferred from the ROD-forests to ROC-trees. \end{Rem} \begin{Cor} The subalgebra of $\Bbbk T_A$ generated by one-edge planted trees $a_i = B_i^+ (\ttree)$ is a Hopf subalgebra isomorphic to the free Hopf algebra described in Example~\ref{ex:FHA}. \end{Cor}